tadpole256/mfenner.github.io/_posts/2015-06-28-why-work-where-we-live.md

 ---
 layout: post
-title: Why should we work where we live?
+title: "Why should we work where we live?"
-tags: [work]
+tags:
+  - work
+published: true
 ---

 At the [SciFoo Camp](http://www.digital-science.com/events/scifoo-camp-2015/) this weekend [Erin McKiernan](https://emckiernan.wordpress.com) and I moderated an unconference session on the topic **Why should we work where we live?** This was a spontaneous idea after we had talked about this topic on Friday (Erin lives in Mexico with a job in Canada, I live in Germany and work for an organization in San Francisco).<!--more-->